-The Sunshine Coast is a biodiversity hotspot, home to more than 700 animal species including 7 turtles, 6 types of whales, over 300 bird varieties and 43 different of frogs.
+The Sunshine Coast is a biodiversity hotspot, home to more than 700 animal species including 7 turtle species, 6 types of whales, over 300 bird varieties and 43 different species of frog.
 Almost 30% of the animals found in the region (198 species) have been classified as significant – that is they are either listed as rare or endangered under state or federal legislation, are unique to the Sunshine Coast (endemic species) or our region represents their southern or northern most boundary.

 Other pages on this topic: